11-108227875-G-C

 Hereditary cancer-predisposing syndrome Uncertain:1

 The p.D58H variant (also known as c.172G>C), located in coding exon 2 of the ATM gene, results from a G to C substitution at nucleotide position 172.
 The aspartic acid at codon 58 is replaced by histidine, an amino acid with similar properties.
 This amino acid position is highly conserved in available vertebrate species.
 In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear. -

 Computational scores